turingschool-examples/fitlit-starter-kit/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
-Current Features:
-- A clear and responsive UI/UX design to easily navigate and read the page with attention to user accessibility.
--
+<-- Illustrations -->

 New feature ideas:
-- [] The Friends buttons will be clickable to display their information instead of the user that appeared when the page loaded.
+- [ ] The Friends buttons will be clickable to display their information instead of the user that appeared when the page loaded.
-- [] The friend's hydration and sleep information can be displayed in a box as an average between them.
+- [ ] The friend's hydration and sleep information can be displayed in a box as an average between them.
-- [] The user will be able to toggle between different sets of charts.
+- [ ] The user will be able to toggle between different sets of charts.
+- [ ] The user will be able to change the weekly data projected in the charts.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>